 Americans were eager to break with Britain as fully as possible and weren’t even sure that English should be the primary language.
 Nearly 10% of the population spoke German, so some people suggested German should be our language.
 Others proposed Hebrew, and others thought we should call our language Columbian.

-Webster undertook his first big project--an American spelling book to replace the British book schools were then using--in part, to settle the matter and convince people that our language should be English, but American English.
+Webster undertook his first big project—an American spelling book to replace the British book schools were using then—in part, to settle the matter and convince people that our language should be English, but American English.
 It was in this book that he took small steps to begin creating American spellings.
 It was also in the speller that he taught Americans to pronounce the name of the final letter of the alphabet as “zee” instead of “zed” as the British do.